How to buy a house with a low income

 “This loan has less stringent requirements that can help low-income borrowers or those with poor credit histories,” says Gerwin Wallace, a mortgage loan originator with Silverton Mortgage in Anniston, Alabama.
 “You may pay lower closing costs with this loan, as well.”

-If your down payment is less than 10 percent, however, FHA loans come with lifetime mortgage insurance (in other words, it can’t be canceled), which can be a drawback.
+If your down payment is less than 10 percent, however, FHA loans come with lifetime mortgage insurance (in other words, it can’t be canceled).
 The home you want to buy must also pass an appraisal to ensure it meets FHA safety guidelines.

 VA loan

-Possibly the most generous way to buy a house with a low income is a VA loan, which is available to active-duty service members, veterans and surviving spouses.
-With a VA loan, you don’t have to put any money down or pay for mortgage insurance, the closing costs can be less than what other loans might charge and you could get a lower interest rate than you would with other financing options.
+VA loans are available to eligible active-duty service members, veterans and surviving spouses.
+With this type of loan, you don’t have to put any money down (in most cases) or pay for mortgage insurance, the closing costs might be less than what other loans might incur and you could get a lower interest rate than you would with other financing options.

 In addition, the VA loan is a lifetime benefit; that means if you’re eligible, you can get a VA loan multiple times.